Update – The 7 Causes of Adrenal Stress and How You Can End Them TodayJune 16, 2017

 Key Insight: The fact of the matter is that fluoride and lithium are two minerals which compete with iodine for uptake in your thyroid.
 They get in the way more then they can benefit your body, and can be nasty triggers for your health.

-When you have above a certain amount of fluoride in your system, you will take that into your thyroid instead of iodine – all thanks to that element of competition.
+When you have above a certain amount of fluoride in your system, you will take that into your thyroid instead of iodine.
+All thanks to that element of competition.

-In Conclusion: For those of us who do not want to slow down our thyroid, which is most of us, fluoride can make things worse by slowing down the amount of iodine being sent to our thyroid.
+Bottom Line: For those of us who do not want to slow down our thyroid, which is most of us, fluoride can make things worse by slowing down the amount of iodine being sent to our thyroid.

 Where do we get fluoride from?

 Now that we know how dangerous fluoride can be for the performance of our thyroid, we need to consider where we might be getting it.
 As it happens, there are actually some pretty common places where we can get fluoride into our systems.
 It can be found in:

 - Fluoridated water – plain and simple.
 It is best to avoid drinking straight from the tap and going with something like reverse osmosis treatment for your water.